What’s the meaning of life? What’s the meaning of your life?

 Our Christian heritage remains the foundation of a college that, as described by our first president, A.A.
 Smith, seeks to be “a great moral lighthouse.”
 Affiliated with the United Methodist Church, North Central continues to develop leaders who connect a strong Christian commitment with a passion for social justice.
 The Office of Ministry and Service equips students to cultivate a deep and authentic faith through worship and prayer, and to unite faith with action.

-Students pack Koten Chapel to capacity every Wednesday night for FOCUS—a student-led, nondenominational Christian worship service.
-FOCUS also organizes small group Bible studies, retreats and prayer and mentoring programs.
+Students pack Koten Chapel to capacity every Wednesday night for Focus—a student-led, nondenominational Christian worship service.
+Focus also organizes small group Bible studies, retreats and prayer and mentoring programs.
 Additionally, Koten Chapel serves as a meeting place for special worship and prayer services on days like Ash Wednesday and Good Friday.

 You may also choose to connect with one of the many faith communities in the Naperville area.
 Many students find a home at a nearby church within a short walk or drive from campus.

-It won’t be hard to find others who share a common interest, with groups like our United Methodist Student Organization, Catholic Student Union, Fellowship of Christian Athletes, Voices of Praise Gospel Choir and Summer Ministry Teams.
+It won’t be hard to find others who share a common interest, with groups like our United Methodist Student Organization, Catholic Student Association, Fellowship of Christian Athletes, Voices of Praise Gospel Choir and Summer Ministry Teams.
 The Union, our student-run music venue in downtown Naperville, provides a platform for faith-inspired social action.